What we do

 - We have the capabilities and skills to achieve our priorities.

 Education is a critical public service.
-As public sector employees, Department staff in schools and offices uphold the Victorian Public Sector Values:
+As public sector employees, our staff in schools and offices uphold the Victorian public sector values:

 - A commitment to Human Rights